abonello/riddle-game-app/README.md

 I added another 10 images, now have a total of 20.
 Updated code in game function to randomly select select 10 images.
 (It was 5 up to now.)

+Added a further 10 images - total 30.

 * * *